sfu-ireceptor/turnkey-service-php/README.md

 ## Check it's working

 ```
-# replace "localhost" with your server URL if necessary
 curl --data "{}" "http://localhost/airr/v1/repertoire"
 ```

-This returns the list of repertoires in your database, by querying the web service at `/airr/v1/repertoire`, which is an entry point of the [ADC API](https://docs.airr-community.org/en/latest/api/adc_api.html).
+This returns the list of repertoires in your database, by querying the web service at `/airr/v1/repertoire`, an [ADC API](https://docs.airr-community.org/en/latest/api/adc_api.html) entry point.

-You can also go to <http://localhost> in your browser (replace "localhost" with your server URL if necessary).
-You should see the home page for your repository, with information about the ADC API and iReceptor.
+You can also visit <http://localhost> in your browser (replace "localhost" with your server URL if necessary).
+You'll see the home page for your repository, with information about the ADC API and iReceptor.

 ## Loading data
-The general procedure, for a study which has generated sequence data is to:
+The general data loading procedure, for a study which has generated sequence data is to:
-1. load the associated repertoire metadata (using the iReceptor metadata TSV format)
+1. load the associated repertoire metadata (using our metadata CSV format)
-2. load the sequence annotations (from imgt, mixcr, etc).
+2. load the sequence annotations (from imgt, mixcr, etc)

 ## Loading the test data
-This is just to get familiar with the workflow.
-You will delete that data from your database at the end.
+Load the included test data to familiarize yourself with the data loading procedure.
+You will be able to delete that test ßdata afterwards.

-The test data is a single repertoire containing 1000 rearrangments.
+Note: the test data is a single repertoire with 1000 rearrangments.
 It's a subset from the study [The Different T-cell Receptor Repertoires in Breast Cancer Tumors, Draining Lymph Nodes, and Adjacent Tissues](https://www.ncbi.nlm.nih.gov/pubmed/28039161) data.

-1. **Load the repertoire metadata file** [test_data/PRJNA330606_Wang_One_Sample.csv](test_data/PRJNA330606_Wang_One_Sample.csv).
+1. **Load the repertoire metadata file** [test_data/PRJNA330606_Wang_1_sample_metadata.csv](test_data/PRJNA330606_Wang_One_Sample.csv).
 ```
-scripts/load_metadata.sh ireceptor test_data/PRJNA330606_Wang_One_Sample.csv
+scripts/load_metadata.sh ireceptor test_data/PRJNA330606_Wang_1_sample_metadata.csv
 ```

 Check it worked:
 ```
-# returns the repertoire metadata as JSON
 curl --data "{}" "http://localhost/airr/v1/repertoire"
+# -> returns the repertoire metadata as JSON
 ```

 2. **Load the sequence annotations file** [test_data/SRR4084215_aa_mixcr_annotation_1000_lines.txt.gz](test_data/SRR4084215_aa_mixcr_annotation_1000_lines.txt.gz):
 ```